The Cubs' pitching staff is staring at a block of 17 straight games to start the season. After just three weeks of Summer Camp.

 “We still have to get our eyes on him,” Hottovy said.
 “I feel like there is because of the work that he’s done and what he’s had access to back home.”

-Either way, the Cubs hope to avoid having him pitch in back to back games early in the season.
+Either way, the Cubs hope to avoid having Ryan pitch in back to back games early in the season.

 “I don’t think anybody,” Hottovy said, “no matter what work you’ve done, is going to be ready to go back-to-backs at least consistently and definitely not those three days in a row.”

-Not even closer Craig Kimbrel.
-Hottovy anticipates several of those pitchers will need to fill late-inning roles due to the compact 60-game schedule.
+Not even veteran closer Craig Kimbrel.
+Hottovy anticipates that several pitchers will need to fill late-inning roles due to the compact 60-game schedule.

-The Cubs starting rotation may be lacking in depth, even more than the Cubs originally expected after southpaw Jose Quintana lacerated his left thumb while washing dishes.
-But even with swingman Alec Mills expected to join the starting rotation, Ross has been pleasantly surprised with the overhauled Cubs bullpen.
+The team's bullpen depth figures to be put to the test immediately, especially with starter José Quintana sidelined due to a lacerated left thumb.
+But even with swingman Alec Mills expected to join the rotation, Ross has been pleasantly surprised with the overhauled Cubs pen.

 “It’s definitely deeper than I had in my mind going into it,” Ross said.
 “These guys have really taken it upon themselves to be in tip-top shape.”